Useful information for young people

 If you decide to move on to higher education, you should consider whether you need to apply for a disabled students allowance at least six months before the term in which you start your placement there.

-We'll pass the EHC plan to your higher educational provider should they request it.
+We'll pass the EHC plan to your higher educational provider should you request it.